nodejs/node/doc/api/tls.md

 can be used when creating a TLS Server to specify the list of names of supported curves to use, see [`tls.createServer()`] for more info.

+Perfect Forward Secrecy was optional up to TLSv1.2, but it is not optional for TLSv1.3, because all TLSv1.3 cipher suites use ECDHE.

 ### ALPN and SNI

 <!-- type=misc -->